zingo/Sunton_ESP32-8048S043/README.md

 # Sunton_ESP32-8048S043

+This project have not been touched ort updated in a while please check https://github.com/pixelwave/Sunton-ESP32-8048S043 for newer stuff. or my other project https://github.com/zingo/CrazyCapyTime using this HW.

 This project would be a good starting point if you want to use this devboard, just clone it and rename it and do your own stuff.